awesomeeng/FocusTraversalAPI/README.md

 ## Features

  - Implements proposed Focus Traversal API standard.
- - Programatically move the focus forward or backwards;
+ - Programatically move the focus forward or backwards.
  - Identify the next and previous items to receive focus.
  - Supports handling focus in Shadow DOM hidden components.
  - History of the last n focus holders.